DevJosephLee/Final-Project/README.md

 - User can schedule a chef using appointment calendar.

 ## System Requirements
+- Node.js 14 or higher
+- NPM 6 or higher

 ## Instructions
 Continue as guest or create an account.